kbaseattic/design_docs/data/KBaseFBAModeling.md

 	        Exports media in specified format (html,readable)
 	    */

+31. funcdef runfba(runfba_params input) returns (object_metadata fbaMeta);
-    /* Input parameters for the "addmedia" function.

-		fbamodel_id model - ID of the model that FBA should be run on (a required argument) workspace_id model_workspace - workspace where model for FBA should be run (an optional argument; default is the value of the workspace argument)
+	    /* Input parameters for the "addmedia" function. fbamodel_id model - ID of the model that FBA should be run on (a required argument) workspace_id model_workspace - workspace where model for FBA should be run (an optional argument; default is the value of the workspace argument)
 			FBAFormulation formulation - a hash specifying the parameters for the FBA study (an optional argument) bool fva - a flag indicating if flux variability should be run (an optional argument: default is '0') bool simulateko - a flag indicating if flux variability should be run (an optional argument: default is '0') bool minimizeflux - a flag indicating if flux variability should be run (an optional argument: default is '0') bool findminmedia - a flag indicating if flux variability should be run (an optional argument: default is '0') string notes - a string of notes to attach to the FBA study (an optional argument; defaul is '') fba_id fba - ID under which the FBA results should be saved (an optional argument; defaul is 'undef') workspace_id workspace - workspace where FBA results will be saved (a required argument) bool add_to_model - a flag indicating if the FBA study should be attached to the model to support viewing results (an optional argument: default is '0') string auth - the authentication token of the KBase account changing workspace permissions; must have 'admin' privelages to workspace (an optional argument; user is "public" if auth is not provided)

 		*/
 	    typedef structure {
 	    	fbamodel_id model;
 			workspace_id model_workspace;
 			FBAFormulation formulation;
 			bool fva;
 			bool simulateko;
 			bool minimizeflux;
 			bool findminmedia;
 			string notes;
 			fba_id fba;
 			workspace_id workspace;
 			string auth;
 			bool overwrite;
 			bool add_to_model;
 	    } runfba_params;
 	    /*
 	        Run flux balance analysis and return ID of FBA object with results */

-    authentication required;
-    funcdef runfba(runfba_params input) returns (object_metadata fbaMeta);
+32. funcdef quantitative_optimization(quantitative_optimization_params input) returns (object_metadata output);

-    /* Input parameters for the "addmedia" function.

-		fbamodel_id model - ID of the model that FBA should be run on (a required argument) workspace_id model_workspace - workspace where model for FBA should be run (an optional argument; default is the value of the workspace argument)
+	    /* Input parameters for the "addmedia" function. fbamodel_id model - ID of the model that FBA should be run on (a required argument) workspace_id model_workspace - workspace where model for FBA should be run (an optional argument; default is the value of the workspace argument)
 			FBAFormulation formulation - a hash specifying the parameters for the FBA study (an optional argument) fbamodel_id outputid - ID of model to be saved with quantitative optimization solution (an optional argument) workspace_id workspace - workspace where all output objects will be saved (a required argument) string biomass - ID of biomass reaction as target for quantitative optimization (an optional argument)

 		*/
 	    typedef structure {
 	    	fbamodel_id model;
 			workspace_id model_workspace;
 			FBAFormulation formulation;
 			fbamodel_id outputid;
 			workspace_id workspace;
 			string biomass;
 	    } quantitative_optimization_params;
 	    /*
 	        Identify ways to adjust model to quantitatively match specified uptake, growth, and excretion constraints */

-    authentication required;
-    funcdef quantitative_optimization(quantitative_optimization_params input) returns (object_metadata output);
+33.  funcdef generate_model_stats(generate_model_stats_params input) returns (model_statistics output);

-    /* Input parameters for the "generate_model_stats" function.

-		fbamodel_id model - ID of the models that FBA should be run on (a required argument) workspace_id model_workspace - workspaces where model for FBA should be run (an optional argument; default is the value of the workspace argument)
+	    /* Input parameters for the "generate_model_stats" function. fbamodel_id model - ID of the models that FBA should be run on (a required argument) workspace_id model_workspace - workspaces where model for FBA should be run (an optional argument; default is the value of the workspace argument)

 		*/
 	    typedef structure {
 	    	fbamodel_id model;
 			workspace_id model_workspace;
 	    } generate_model_stats_params;

 	    typedef structure {
 	    	string name;
 	    	string class;
 	    	string subclass;
 	    	int genes;
 	    	int reactions;
 	    	int model_genes;
 	    	int minimal_essential_genes;
 	    	int complete_essential_genes;
 			int minimal_essential_reactions;
 	    	int complete_essential_reactions;
 	    	int minimal_blocked_reactions;
 	    	int complete_blocked_reactions;
 	    	int minimal_variable_reactions;
 	    	int complete_variable_reactions;
 	    } subsystem_statistics;

 	    typedef structure {
 	    	int total_reactions;
 	    	int total_genes;
 	    	int total_compounds;
 	    	int extracellular_compounds;
 	    	int intracellular_compounds;
 	    	int transport_reactions;
 	    	int subsystem_reactions;
 	    	int subsystem_genes;
 	    	int spontaneous_reactions;
 	    	int reactions_with_genes;
 	    	int gapfilled_reactions;
 	    	int model_genes;
 	    	int minimal_essential_genes;
 	    	int complete_essential_genes;
 			int minimal_essential_reactions;
 	    	int complete_essential_reactions;
 	    	int minimal_blocked_reactions;
 	    	int complete_blocked_reactions;
 	    	int minimal_variable_reactions;
 	    	int complete_variable_reactions;

 	    	bool growth_complete_media;
 	    	bool growth_minimal_media;

 	    	list<subsystem_statistics> subsystems;
 	    } model_statistics;

 	    /*
 	        Generate statistics with model and associated genome properties */

-    authentication required;
-    funcdef generate_model_stats(generate_model_stats_params input) returns (model_statistics output);
+34. funcdef minimize_reactions(minimize_reactions_params input) returns (object_metadata fbaMeta);

-    /* Input parameters for the "minimize_reactions" function.

-		fbamodel_id model - ID of the model that FBA should be run on (a required argument) workspace_id model_workspace - workspace where model for FBA should be run (an optional argument; default is the value of the workspace argument) workspace_id workspace - workspace where FBA results will be saved (a required argument) FBAFormulation formulation - a hash specifying the parameters for the FBA study (an optional argument) list<string> reactions - list of model reactions to be minimized (an optional argument) bool all_model_reactions - minimize all reactions in the model (default is 'false' unless 'reactions' list is empty) mapping<string,float> reaction_costs - hash of costs for each reaction to be minimized (default is '1' for every reaction) fba_id output_id - id to which FBA result should be saved
+	    /* Input parameters for the "minimize_reactions" function. fbamodel_id model - ID of the model that FBA should be run on (a required argument) workspace_id model_workspace - workspace where model for FBA should be run (an optional argument; default is the value of the workspace argument) workspace_id workspace - workspace where FBA results will be saved (a required argument) FBAFormulation formulation - a hash specifying the parameters for the FBA study (an optional argument) list<string> reactions - list of model reactions to be minimized (an optional argument) bool all_model_reactions - minimize all reactions in the model (default is 'false' unless 'reactions' list is empty) mapping<string,float> reaction_costs - hash of costs for each reaction to be minimized (default is '1' for every reaction) fba_id output_id - id to which FBA result should be saved

 		*/
 	    typedef structure {
 	    	fbamodel_id model;
 			workspace_id model_workspace;
 			workspace_id workspace;
 			FBAFormulation formulation;
 			list<string> reactions;
 			bool all_model_reactions;
 			mapping<string,float> reaction_costs;
 			fba_id output_id;
 	    } minimize_reactions_params;
 	    /*
 	        Minimize the specified set of reactions while maintaining the FBA objective above a specified threshold */
-    authentication required;
-    funcdef minimize_reactions(minimize_reactions_params input) returns (object_metadata fbaMeta);
+35. funcdef export_fba(export_fba_params input) returns (string output);

 	    /* Input parameters for the "addmedia" function.

 			fba_id fba - ID of the FBA study to be exported (a required argument) workspace_id workspace - workspace where FBA study is stored (a required argument) string format - format to which the FBA study should be exported (i.e. html, json, readable) (a required argument) string auth - the authentication token of the KBase account changing workspace permissions; must have 'admin' privelages to workspace (an optional argument; user is "public" if auth is not provided)

 		*/
 	    typedef structure {
 			fba_id fba;
 			workspace_id workspace;
 			string format;
 			string auth;
 	    } export_fba_params;
 	    /*
 	        Export an FBA solution for viewing
 	    */
-    authentication optional;
-    funcdef export_fba(export_fba_params input) returns (string output);

     /*********************************************************************************
     Code relating to phenotype simulation and reconciliation